qalle2/nes-kallepaint/README.md

 * 1&times;1-pixel or 2&times;2-pixel brush

 ## How to use
 There are two modes: paint mode and palette edit mode.
+The program starts in paint mode.

 Buttons in paint mode:
 * arrows: move cursor